History of Miami Dolphins in Timeline

 In 2022, the Miami Dolphins made a playoff appearance.

-In the 2022 season, Mike McDaniel was hired as head coach, leading the Miami Dolphins to a 9-8 record and a loss to the Bills in the Wild Card Round.
+Prior to the 2022 season, Mike McDaniel was hired as head coach of the Miami Dolphins.
+In his first season, he led the Dolphins to a 9-8 record and a 34-31 loss to the Bills in the Wild Card Round.

-As of the 2023 NFL season, the Tampa Bay Buccaneers lead the all-time series against the Miami Dolphins with a record of 7-5.
+As of the 2023 season, the Kansas City Chiefs lead the all-time series against the Miami Dolphins with a record of 17–16.

 December 2024: Dolphins Sell Stake to Private Equity

-In December 2024, the Miami Dolphins, under owner Stephen M. Ross, sold 13% of the team at a valuation of $8.1 billion, including 10% to Ares Management, becoming one of the first NFL teams to sell a stake to outside private equity investors.
+In December 2024, the Miami Dolphins, led by owner Stephen M. Ross, became one of the first NFL teams to sell a portion of the team to outside private equity investors.
+13% of the Dolphins franchise was sold at a valuation of $8.1 billion, including 10% to Ares Management.

 As of 2024, the Miami Dolphins lead the all-time series against the Indianapolis Colts with a record of 48–29.